 “We had a very purposeful approach to growing the solutions that we offer clients,” says Whittle.
 “Rather than being the very best at one thing and just doing that one thing—so, for example, just media monitoring—we believe that having a portfolio approach and offering a suite of services that provide businesses with greater simplicity and ease of use was the right strategy.
-And rather than acquire those solutions, which companies like Adobe and Salesforce and Adobe have done, we chose to build them.”
+And rather than acquire those solutions, which companies like Adobe and Salesforce have done, we chose to build them.”

 The Lexer product evolved into the CDP as it’s known today, but it wouldn’t be identified as such until Chief Marketing Officer David Chinn joined the team and was tasked with introducing Lexer to the United States market.

 2018: Lexer breaks into the CDP market with a deeper understanding of its ideal customer

 “When Chinny moved to the U.S. and identified this new martech segment of CDPs, we realized that that’s what Lexer was—a CDP,” says Chris.
 “Although we’ve pivoted our core offering a few times, throughout the journey, we have continued to build on a platform that helps B2C businesses better understand and engage with their customers using data.”